- 1 Tips From a Professional Web Designer

 When we design a website we include all of the above and we also include hosting and all maintenance for 12 months.
 We keep a close eye on the site not only to make sure any updates are completed promptly, but also to monitor Search results.
 We may make many adjustments to a page to affect the SERP.

-We are confident we deliver a better result than you can get from a DIY builder.
+We specialize creating a great website for small business.
+We are confident we deliver a better result than you could ever get from a DIY builder.